 Malvern Vet Hospital offers desexing for dogs and cats of both sexes.
-Dogs and cats should be spayed or castrated at 6 months of age as, at this age, the animals are old enough for an anaesthetic but still have immature reproductive tracts – ensuring a safer surgery.
+Dogs and cats should be spayed or castrated at 6 months of age (as recommended by the AVA – Australian Veterinary Association).
+At this age, the animals are old enough for an anaesthetic but still have immature reproductive tracts – ensuring a safer surgery.

 Our veterinary clinic specialises in cat desexing as well as dog desexing and will ensure the procedure is performed under the highest safety conditions.
-All pets will receive pain relief medication during the procedure and can usually be taken home on the same day.
+All pets receive pain relief at the time of surgery, and are also dispensed pain medication to take home.
+They can usually be taken home on the same day.

 The pet needs to be kept rested for the next 7- 10 days (no walks) and intradermal sutures are used which are dissolvable with no ties visible for pets to pull at and no need to be removed.

 New clients are welcome to a 15% discount off desexing for their first time at Malvern Vet.
 Simply click the voucher to download and print, and bring it to your first appointment with us.